dusty-nv/jetson-inference/docs/imagenet-example-python-2.md

   .mapped   # true if ZeroCopy
 ```

 For more information about accessing images from Python, see the [Image Manipulation with CUDA](aux-image.md) page.
+For simplicity, we just load a single image here.
 To load a video or sequence of images, you would want to use the [`videoSource`](aux-streaming.md#source-code) API like the previous [`imagenet.py`](../python/examples/imagenet.py) sample does.

 #### Loading the Image Recognition Network